Spring-io-2024-modulith-workshop/conference-kata-implementation-modulith/workshop-steps/step-06-spring-modulith-fixing-dependencies.md

 }
 ```

-We will see the Module and method violations.
+We will see the output with Module and method exceptions.

 ```text
 org.springframework.modulith.core.Violations: - Module 'voting' depends on non-exposed type com.acme.conferencesystem.cfp.proposals.business.ProposalService within module 'cfp'!